Skip to main content

 Description of Best Practices

-Define targets for percentage of women, as well as women and men with diverse social identities, to be reached overall in the organization and within different management levels and technical functions, with an aim to reach strategic equality and D&I targets and increase balance of women and men within different parts of the organization
+Define targets for percentage of women, as well as women and men, to be reached overall in the organization and within different management levels and technical functions, with an aim to reach strategic equality and D&I targets and increase balance of women and men within different parts of the organization

 Become a signatory of an international agreement supporting gender parity, such as “Equal by 2030” or base your strategic approach on global movements such as the Women’s Empowerment Principles or the Sustainable Development Goals

-Develop structured approach to apply inclusive hiring and recruiting practices and to eliminate bias against women and others with diverse social identities in recruitment (see below)
+Develop structured approach to apply inclusive hiring and recruiting practices and to eliminate bias against women in recruitment (see below)

 Challenges of Implementation